-A. Prioritized major capital projects requested from the State
+A. Prioritized major capital projects requested from the State Arts and Humanities Renovation

-Arts and Humanities Renovation - This project will continue and complete the renovation of existing spaces to allow programs in the Arts & Humanities to be transformational for students and open to every member of the community.
+This project will continue and complete the renovation of existing spaces to allow programs in the Arts & Humanities to be transformational for students and open to every member of the community.
 The newly renovated spaces will allow students and members of the community more and better facilities.
 In 2018-19, the college extensively renovated the former applied technology building, a separate facility on the main campus, transforming it into the Art and Music Building.
-Minor renovations were made to the 50-year-old theater space in the Frauenthal Foundation Arts Center, but much work remains to modernize the theater and make it accessible to all students.
-Estimated project cost - \$2,000,000 an immediate programmatic impact and is expected to be dealt with over the next five years.
-Estimated Project Cost: \$16,587,165.
+Minor renovations were made to the 50-year-old theater space in the Frauenthal Foundation Arts Center, but much work remains to modernize the theater.
+Estimated project cost - \$3,200,000.
+A separate Capital Outlay Major Project Request was submitted with our FY2023 Plan last year.
+We have not resubmitted this project request with our FY2024 Plan at this time, however it remains to be a high priority project for Muskegon Community College.